 After customers use water, it is flushed into the sewage network, where it is treated before it goes back into the environment.
-Affinity Water is a wateronly supply company, and we do not manage wastewater.
-Sewage providers in our supply area include Thames Water, Anglian Water and Southern Water of pipework that would stretch from London to Sydney
+Affinity Water is a water only supply company, and we do not manage wastewater.
+Sewage providers in our supply area include Thames Water, Anglian Water and Southern Water.